galleonlabs/lobster-fishing-league/README.md

 4. Push to your branch
 5. Open a pull request

-Please read our [CONTRIBUTING.md](CONTRIBUTING.md) file for more details on our code of conduct and development process.

 ## Security

-If you discover any security-related issues, please email security@lobsterfishingleague.com instead of using the issue tracker.
+If you discover any security-related issues, please email gm@galleonlabs.io instead of using the issue tracker.
 We take all security concerns seriously.

 ## Connect With Us